 Evan Lee, MD, MBA

-Evan Lee is a trained MD with an MBA degree, and has dedicated his career to improving access to healthcare – in the US and around the world.
+Evan Lee is a trained MD with an MBA degree and has dedicated his career to improving access to healthcare – in the US and around the world.
 He has a BA from Harvard, an MD from New York University, and an MBA from MIT.
 His experience includes the private sector, NGO sector, and close collaborations with UN partners to address access issues for Non-Communicable Diseases – such as diabetes, as well as Communicable diseases including TB, malaria, and HIV.
 Highlights include:

-- Work directly in the field in Sub-Saharan Africa, and and the creation of programs to improve healthcare delivery across diverse geographies: Mexico, China, Russia, South Africa, and India
+- Work directly in the field in Sub-Saharan Africa, and the creation of programs to improve healthcare delivery across diverse geographies: Mexico, China, Russia, South Africa, and India

 - Driving novel digital health solutions in place to strengthen healthcare delivery.